DanielJDupont/Unused-CSS-Modules-Detector/README.md

 1. In VS Code, simply right click the **folder** you want to investigate and copy the **full path**, not the relative path.

 2. Paste the **full path** as your first argument into the terminal while running the **index.py** file with **python**.
+Below is an example of myself providing the **full path** to the location I want to investigate on my own file system while also having the current folder for this program open in the terminal.
+Your full path will almost certainly be different from mine.

 `python index.py /home/dan/Desktop/Unused-CSS-Modules-Detector`

-3. Run the command and check out the results of what happens when you investigate the ExampleCoffeeCard.
+1. Run the command and check out the results of what happens when you investigate the ExampleCoffeeCard.